heckj/example-docc-project/README.md

 ## Publishing Documentation

-Add your package to [Swift Package Index](https://swiftpackageindex.com) to host the documentation and make it discoverable.
+One option is to add your package to [Swift Package Index](https://swiftpackageindex.com) to host the documentation and make it discoverable.
+To do so, create an .spi.yml file in your repository, and add your repository to the index.
+See [Host DocC documentation in the Swift Package Index](https://swiftpackageindex.com/swiftpackageindex/spimanifest/~/documentation/spimanifest/commonusecases#Host-DocC-documentation-in-the-Swift-Package-Index) for details on that process.

-You can also build the documentation and host it on GitHub Pages or any other static hosting service.
+You can also build the documentation and host it on GitHub Pages (or any other static hosting service).
 This example project is set up to host the documentation on GitHub Pages, using the following command:

 ```bash